david08111/ma_code/README.md

-## Deep Learning for 3D BBox detection (and Yaw estimation)
+## Deep Learning Panoptic Segmentation
-This project contains the tools to create a dataset and train/evaluate different deep learning models for 3D Bbox detection.
+This project contains the tools to process a dataset and train/evaluate different deep learning models for Panoptic Segmentation.

 ### Installation
 Make sure to have miniconda3 installed on your device.